Belgian Railways Class 21

 SNCB Class 21 is part of the large 1980s family of 144 electric locomotives.
 The family was made up of Classes 11 (12), 12 (12), 21 (60) and 27 (60).
 Classes 11, 12 and 21 were nearly twice as powerful as Classes 22, 23 and 25 while Class 27 was more than twice as powerful as the 1950s locomotives.
 This family was heavily influenced by the Class 20 from the mid-1970s.
 The 1980s locomotives were very reliable because of the trial and error development of their predecessor.
-This family came into service with M4 and M5 coaching stock and the AM 80 and AM 86 series of EMUs.
+This family came into service with M4 and M5 coaching stock and the AM80 and AM86 classes of electric multiple units.
 This generation was a major modernization of the SNCB even if the older M2 coaching stock remained active for more than a decade before being replaced.
 These four sister classes are visually identical except for a few minor details.
 Class 11's bordeaux and yellow livery is specific to the Benelux service which they powered for most of their service lives.

-Class 21 locomotives, although lower in power than the Class 27s, work interchangeably with them for the most part.
-They haul both passenger and freight trains.
-They are frequently seen pushing or pulling trains made of M4 and M5 coaching stock around the system.
+Class 21 locomotives, although lower in power than the Class 27s, worked interchangeably with them for the most part.
+They hauled both passenger and freight trains.
+They were frequently seen pushing or pulling trains made of M4 and M5 coaching stock around the system.